Coderockr/backend-test/README.md

 ## Libraries used
 ### Lumen
-just Lumen, which is a micro php framework derived from Laravel.
+Just Lumen, which is a micro php framework derived from Laravel.
 I really like the structure of Laravel and its well done documentation.
 Since the framework has a lot of ready-made stuff that speeds up the work, such as the connection to the database, and the ORM, as well as configurations for tests.
 ## how to build
-to terminal run the command below
+To terminal run the command below
 ```bash
   docker-compose up -d
 ```
-with the containers running, access the php container and install the composer dependencies
+With the containers running, access the php container and install the composer dependencies

 ```bash
   docker exec -it investment_portfolio_app bash